Ordinary3/Rotary-Encoder-NeoPixel-Fidget/README.md

 **Important Notes**
 -------------------

-* **Compatibility**: If not using a custom PCB, consider sticking with Version 1 or adapting the Read Encoder from Version 1.
+* **Compatibility**: If not using a custom PCB, consider sticking with Version 1 or adapting the Read Encoder from Version 1. some breakout  support Version 2.
 * **Documentation**: Additional resources are pending and will be updated soon.
 * **Licensing**:
 	+ **Commercial Use**: Prohibited without explicit permission.